Oatmeal Bars Recipe inspired by Nature Valley’s soft baked bars, but even better homemade with a thick, chewy texture and rich peanut butter flavor.

 Instructions

-• PREP: Preheat the oven to 325 degrees F. Line an 8x8-inch pan with parchment paper, leaving an overhang for easy removal, and set aside.
+• Heat oven to 325°F and line an 8 x 8-inch pan with parchment paper, leaving an overhang for easy removal.

-• BARS: Combine all the ingredients except the peanut butter chips in a large bowl.
-Beat with a hand mixer until smooth.
-Add in the peanut butter chips and fold with a spatula to combine.
+• Add all ingredients except the peanut butter chips to a large bowl.
+Beat with a hand mixer until smooth, then gently fold in the chips with a spatula.

 Recipe Notes

-Note 2: Oat flour: To make oat flour, grind up oats in a blender or food processor until the oats are the texture and size of regular flour.
-Make sure to measure the oat flour after grinding the oats.
+Note 2: To make oat flour, blend whole oats in a blender or food processor until they look like flour.
+Measure after blending, not before.

 Nutrition